jackbsteinberg/std-toast/README.md

 - `.show(options)`: shows the toast element,
 by toggling its `open=""` attribute to true.
+It will also start or reset the timeout of the toast, to show for the provided `duration`, or a default `duration` of `2000`ms.
 The `options` include:
     - `duration`: how long to show the toast, in milliseconds.
-Defaults to ???
+Defaults to `2000`.
     - `multiple`: ???
     - `newestOnTop`: ???

+TODO([#37](https://github.com/jackbsteinberg/std-toast/issues/37)): should `2000` be the default?
+Should it be longer for accessibility reasons?
+Should it change dependent on the amount of text in the toast?

 TODO([#19](https://github.com/jackbsteinberg/std-toast/issues/19)): how do `multiple` and `newestOnTop` work?